LemonMantis5571/Pokedex-Updated/README.md

 INTRODUCTION
 ------------

-Minimalistic page made from scratch using and PokeAPI  to a fully functional Pokedex.
+Minimalistic page made from scratch using Javascript and PokeAPI to a fully functional Pokedex.

 You can acess to the old version if desire.